U.N. rights body condemns Syria over violations

 He warned that "threats of military intervention, sanctions or regime change" would complicate the situation.

-Independent U.N. investigators, in a report issued on February 23, said Syrian forces have shot dead unarmed civilians, shelled residential areas and tortured wounded protesters in hospital on orders from the "highest level."
-[ID:nL5E8DN4RT]
+Independent U.N. investigators, in a report issued on February 23, said Syrian forces have shot dead unarmed civilians, shelled residential areas and tortured wounded protesters in hospital on orders from the "highest level.

 The team said it had compiled a list of Syrian civil and military authorities suspected of international crimes.